using-system/ProcessMyMedia/ProcessMyMedia.Samples/Samples/Encoding/README.md

 ## Encoding a file with a BuiltInPreset

+The sample :

-The sample encode a file with a BuiltInPreset.
+1. Encode a file with a BuiltInPreset
+2. Download the output asset
+2. Delete the output asset

 ```c#
 public class EncodeFileWithBuiltInPresetWorkflow : IWorkflow<EncodeFileWithBuiltInPresetWorkflowData>